joeythelantern/Typescript-Quickstart-Projects/readme.md

 This repository is intended as a basic boilerplate with the following features:

 -   A Typescript enabled RESTFUL API
--   A Similar API with a sample MONGODB connection
+-   An API with a sample MONGODB connection
+-   An API with a sample MYSQL connection